xcambar/emberfest_2016/slides.md

 ---

-class: middle, light
+class: middle, light, park

+## In the real world
+# you just can't
-# ...you just can't start over
+# start over

 ---

-class: middle, dark
+class: middle, park

 #### Market is very demanding
 ##### - & -